Will PhD cop in KP Police still remain a constable?

 PESHAWAR: Many ask as to whether a police constable who obtained a PhD degree will be given promotion or will have to perform duty at the lowest rank in the force.

-Others said he should be given promotion so that he could continue to be part of the force with a doctorate degree.

-An educated female constable who earned fame for the force by completing a short refresher course of explosives’ handling had to quit Khyber Pakhtunkhwa Police when she got a better posting in another force a couple of years back.
+An educated female constable who earned fame for the force by completing a short refresher course of explosives handling had to quit KP Police when she got a better posting in another force a couple of years back

 PESHAWAR: Many ask as to whether a police constable who obtained a PhD degree will be given promotion or will have to perform duty at the lowest rank in the force.

-Others said he should be given promotion so that he could continue to be part of the force with a doctorate degree.

-An educated female constable who earned fame for the force by completing a short refresher course of explosives’ handling had to quit Khyber Pakhtunkhwa Police when she got a better posting in another force a couple of years back.
+An educated female constable who earned fame for the force by completing a short refresher course of explosives handling had to quit KP Police when she got a better posting in another force a couple of years back